dlguswo333/old.dlguswo333.github.io/_posts/2021-04-29-linux-cheat-sheet.md

 Useful flags are:
 - `-n`: Shows numerical addresses instead of symbolic addresses (e.g. *localhost* > *127.0.0.1*)
 - `-p`: Shows PIDs and program names.
+- `-l`: Shows only listening sockets.
+- `-a`: Shows both listening and non-listening sockets.

 # kill
 To kill a process with PID.